lipej/elixir_uno/README.md

 # ElixirUno

-This is a project to study about process comunication in elixir.
+This is a project to study about communication between processes with messages in elixir.
-It is based on the Uno Game, where two NPC (Non player character) plays until some wins, a NPC Player is an elixir process that has its own PID and send messages to another process (NPC Player).
+It is based on the Uno Game, where two NPCs (Non player character) plays until one wins, a NPC Player is an elixir process that has its own PID and send messages to another process (NPC Player).

 # Screenshots: